Morfa Nefyn

 The beach is mainly sand with small amounts of shale.
-To the west is the fishing hamlet of Porthdinllaen with a pub, the Ty Coch Inn, at the top of the beach.
+To the west is the fishing hamlet of Porthdinllaen with a pub, the Tŷ Coch Inn, at the top of the beach.
 Porthdinllaen has a lifeboat station which houses an inshore lifeboat, as well as a dock for the local Coast Guard.

-Welsh Language
+Welsh language

 According to the United Kingdom Census 2021, 72.3 per cent of all usual residents aged 3+ in Morfa Nefyn can speak Welsh.
 The 2011 census noted 72.0 per cent of all usual residents aged 3 years and older in the village could speak Welsh.